jennybc/STAT545A_2013/current.md

     - [A quick tour of `xyplot()](block09_xyplotLattice.html)
     - [Gateway to more advanced `lattice` usage](block10_latticeNittyGritty.html)
+    - Revisit [homework 4](hw04_univariateLattice.html) to see JB's solutions and access links to work of fellow students.

   * Google form re: datasets TO BE POSTED